-Crowds gathered around the roulette table after word spread that the ball had dropped into a black slot 10 times in a row.
-Patrons started pushing bets onto red on the table, but still the ball fell on black.
+Crowds gathered around the roulette table after word spread that the ball had dropped into a black slot ten times in a row.
+Patrons started pushing bets onto red on the table, but still, the ball fell on black.

-Eventually, on the 27th spin, the streak of blacks ended but, by then, fortunes in the neighbourhood of 10 million francs had been lost and handed over to the casino.
+Eventually, on the 27th spin, the streak of blacks ended, but by then, fortunes in the neighbourhood of ten million francs had been lost and handed over to the casino.

 The gambler’s fallacy is “The mistaken belief that if a certain independent event occurs more frequently than normal during a certain time period, then it’s less likely to occur in the future.”

 On a roulette wheel, there are 37 pockets; 18 are black, 18 are red, and one is green for the number zero (American-style wheels have two zero pockets).
 If the wheel is spun a billion times, a fairly accurate level of probabilities will be produced.
 Not counting the zero slots, the outcome will be very close to 50-50 for black or red.